sudoFerraz/DAOFitnessSelection/README.md

 the right of minting a new NFT(RetiredNFT), which is the gateway token of RetirementDAO, who controls the treasury.

-The RetirementDAO treasury, redistributes all ETH received into a staking pool in aave, and share all returns from it equally between RetiredNFT holders through a stream like degen_dogs (https://github.com/markcarey/degendogs) did.
+The RetirementDAO treasury could then, redistributes all ETH received into a staking pool in aave, and share all returns from it equally between RetiredNFT holders through a stream like degen_dogs (https://github.com/markcarey/degendogs) did.